OpenFAST/openfast/docs/source/user/modules/beamdyn/input_files.rst

 Blade Floating Reference Frame Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This section specifies the parameters that defines the blade floating
-reference frame, which is a body-attached floating frame; the blade root
-is cantilevered at the origin of this frame.
-Based on the driver input
+This section specifies the parameters that defines the blade floating reference frame, which is a body-attached floating frame; the blade root is cantilevered at the origin of this frame.
-file, the floating blade reference fame is assumed to be in a constant
-rigid-body rotation mode about the origin of the global coordinate
-system, that is,
+Based on the driver input file, the floating blade reference fame is assumed to be in a constant rigid-body rotation mode about the origin of the global coordinate system, that is,

 .. math::
-   :label: RootVelocity
+   :label: rootvelocity

    v_{rt} = \omega_r \times r_t

-where :math:`v_{rt}` is the root (origin of the floating blade
-reference frame) translational velocity vector; :math:`\omega_r` is the
-constant root (origin of the floating blade reference frame) angular
-velocity vector; and :math:`r_t` is the global position vector
-introduced in the previous section at instant :math:`t`, see
+where :math:`v_{rt}` is the root (origin of the floating blade reference frame) translational velocity vector; :math:`\omega_r` is the constant root (origin of the floating blade reference frame) angular velocity vector; and :math:`r_t` is the global position vector introduced in the previous section at instant :math:`t`, see :numref:`frame`.
-Figure :num:`frame`.
-The floating blade reference frame coincides with
-the initial floating blade reference frame at the beginning :math:`t=0`.
+The floating blade reference frame coincides with the initial floating blade reference frame at the beginning :math:`t=0`.
-``RootVel(4)``, ``RootVel(5)``, and ``RootVel(6)`` specify the
-three components of the constant root angular velocity vector about
-:math:`X`, :math:`Y`, and :math:`Z` axises in global coordinate system,
+``RootVel(4)``, ``RootVel(5)``, and ``RootVel(6)`` specify the three components of the constant root angular velocity vector about :math:`X`, :math:`Y`, and :math:`Z` axises in global coordinate system, respectively.
-respectively. ``RootVel(1)``, ``RootVel(2)``, and ``RootVel(3)``,
-which are the three components of the root translational velocity vector
-along :math:`X`, :math:`Y`, and :math:`Z` directions in global
-coordinate system, respectively, are calculated based on
+``RootVel(1)``, ``RootVel(2)``, and ``RootVel(3)``, which are the three components of the root translational velocity vector along :math:`X`, :math:`Y`, and :math:`Z` directions in global coordinate system, respectively, are calculated based on Eq. :eq:`rootvelocity`.
-Eq. :numref:`RootVelocity`.

-BeamDyn can handle more complicated root motions by changing, for
-example, the ``BD_InputSolve`` subroutine in the ``Driver_Beam.f90``
+BeamDyn can handle more complicated root motions by changing, for example, the ``BD_InputSolve`` subroutine in the ``Driver_Beam.f90``
 (requiring a recompile of stand-alone BeamDyn):

 .. code-block:: fortran